Chomolungma/Embedded-Deep-Learning/docker.md

 ##Q&A
 -----------------
-Q: no write permission at current folders and its sub-folder
+<b>Q: How do I change my permission at current folders and its sub-folder?</b>
-A: At current folder, sudo chmod -R a+w ./
+<p>A: Open the terminal.
+Go to your current folder and enter `sudo chmod -R a+w ./`

-Q: Error: Cannot connect to the Docker daemon.
-Is the docker daemon running on this host?
+<b>Q: Error: Cannot connect to the Docker daemon.
+Is the docker daemon running on this host?</b>
-A: Add sudo in front of nvidia-docker
+<p>A: Add sudo in front of nvidia-docker
    <p>Wrong: "nvidia-docker"
    <p>Correct: "sudo nvidia-docker"

-Q: How do I install caffe dependencies in c3d?
+<b>Q: How do I install caffe dependencies in c3d? </b>
-A:
+<p>A:
 ```
 # If can't update, check proxy setting as shown above
 $ sudo apt-get update